A Chiastic Reconfiguration Of Joel

 Chapter 2 6 Before them the peoples are in anguish, every face is contorted.

-They induce intense pain in the people of earth.
+The creatures induce intense pain in the people of earth.
 Over a period of 5 months, they cause so much pain that the people long to die, but do not (see Rev 9:5,6,10).

-Chapter 2 7a They charge like warriors; they scale walls like soldiers.
-7b They all march in line, not swerving from their course.
-8a They do not jostle each other; each marches straight ahead.
-8b They plunge through defenses without breaking ranks.
-9 They rush upon the city; they run along the wall.
-They climb into the houses; like thieves they enter through the windows.
+Chapter 2 7 They charge like warriors; they scale walls like soldiers.
+They all march in line, not swerving from their course.
+8 They do not jostle each other; each marches straight ahead.
+They plunge through defenses without breaking ranks.

 Chapter 2 10 Before them the earth shakes, the heavens tremble, the sun and moon are darkened, and the stars no longer shine.

-This plague from the Abyss is a huge, worldwide event (see Rev 9:2,3).
-This great army simultaneously marches across the world so that the whole earth shakes.
+This plague from the Abyss is a worldwide event (see Rev 9:2,3).
+This great army simultaneously marches across the world so that the whole earth is affected.
 The creatures also blanket the sky like locusts so that the sky appears to tremble, and so that they block the light from heavenly bodies ("sun and moon are darkened..."). ( Typically, the "sun, moon, stars and heavens" together represent the fallen angels that control the nations of the world, but the fallen angels had already lost their power at the beginning of the End-Time Tribulation - see Rev 6:12-14.
 So here we treat the "sun, moon, stars" as literal heavenly bodies.)

 Chapter 2 11a The Lord thunders at the head of his army; his forces are beyond number, and mighty is the one that obeys his command.